Castle Dairy Kendal:

 The Castle Dairy in Kendal is a medieval building, probably the oldest occupied building in the town.

-Some parts of the landmark building date back to the 14th century and was used during Catherine Parr’s stay.
+Some parts of the landmark building dating back to the 14th century and was used during Catherine Parr’s stay.

 As the name implies, it must have had connections with Kendal Castle at some point.

 A lot of the original features still exist such as a hand-carved four-poster bed.

 Furthermore, records show the building was renovated in 1560 for Anthony Garnett.

 The building was constructed of course rubble and quoins.

 Originally a farmhouse, the upper floor holds a small chapel that reputedly has the smallest window in Kendal.